-During the breeding season, the storm petrel in Galapagos chooses to nest inside soft ground, typically digging deep caves into the earth in order to make their nest therein.
+During the breeding season, the storm petrels choose to nest inside the soft ground, typically digging deep caves into the earth in order to make their nest therein.
 An alternative to this is finding gaps or crevices in volcanic rock which they then cushion with the surrounding vegetation.
 This habit of nesting on the surface, however, often leads to a greater rate of predation on behalf of introduced species like cats and/or rodents.

 Storm Petrels will often be seen breeding between the months of May and October, but sometimes up until December, even.
 They have one mate for life, and it is with their partner that they devote themselves to taking turns keeping an eye on their eggs and, after hatching, the chicks too.
 The eggs are usually incubated for 50 days before hatching.
 Afterward, the newborns will huddle in their nests for roughly 70-100 days before taking their first flight out to sea.
 They won’t come back to the Galapagos (or land, for that matter) until they are mature adults capable of breeding.

-Viewing the storm petrel in Galapagos takes a keen eye and being situated in the right place.
-They are typically spotted on the islands of Floreana, Isabela, Santa Cruz (seen on our Western Islands itinerary) and Santiago and San Cristobal (seen on our Northern Islands itinerary).
+Viewing the storm petrel in Galapagos takes a keen eye and is situated in the right place.
+They are typically spotted on the islands of Floreana, Isabela, Santa Cruz and Santiago and San Cristobal.
 Visit the Galapagos today aboard the Santa Cruz II Galapagos cruise and we guarantee that you will be wowed by the amazing number of Galapagos BIG15 iconic wildlife that is available!